PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![image](https://user-images.githubusercontent.com/46163555/68600333-5361fb80-0470-11ea-91cb-691e32832b60.png)

 The more advanced/typical GUI programs operate with the window remaining visible on the screen.
-Input values are collected, but rather than closing the window, it is kept visible acting as a way to both input and output information.
+Input values are collected, but rather than closing the window, it is kept visible acting to both input and output information.
 In other words, a typical Window, Mac or Linux window.

 *Let this sink in for a moment....* in 10 lines of Python code, you can display and interact with your own custom GUI window.
 You are writing "*real GUI code*" (as one user put it) that will look and act like other windows you're used to using daily.